Get

 Treatment for Chocolate Toxicity in Cats

 If your cat ends up developing chocolate toxicity, they should be seen by a veterinarian as soon as possible to determine whether treatment is viable.
-If it’s not too late or the toxicity isn’t too serious, your vet might induce vomiting to prevent the chocolate compounds from being absorbed by the body and organs.
+If it’s not too late or the toxicity isn’t too serious, the vet might induce vomiting to prevent the chocolate compounds from being absorbed by the body and organs.
 Fluids may be administered to help rehydrate the body and improve toxin elimination.
 Medications and other procedures might also be recommended depending on the severity of the toxicity and the specific diagnosis.

 Preventing Chocolate Toxicity in Your Cat